CS639-Data-Management-for-Data-Science/f24/p5/README.md

 EWR: 0.xxxx
 Others: 0.xxxx
 ```
-2. Add a `SQL` or `Python` or any other method you use in your report and detail how you achieve such transformation.
+2. Add a `SQL` or `Python` or any other method you use in your team's report and detail how you achieve such transformation.
 (2 points)

-~~## 3 Write analysis report (2 points)~~

-~~**This part will be completion-based, as long as you submit a valid result, you will be granted credits**~~
-~~Find your favorite map of NYC, export it into Snowflake, and randomly sample 10k data points from your processed dataset last step.
-Put the pick-up location location on the map, and use 7 different colors to represent the meter-disengaged location.
-Export and upload the map.~~